What is rectal hydromorphone?

 severe asthma or breathing problems;

-a brain tumor or head injury; or
+a brain tumor; or

-curvature of the spine that affects breathing.
+abnormal curvature of the spine that affects breathing.

 a stomach or intestinal disorder;

-a thyroid disorder.
+a thyroid disorder; or

 How should I use rectal hydromorphone?